xvrh/puppeteer-dart/doc/api.md

 - [clip]: a [Rectangle] which specifies clipping region of the page.
 - [omitBackground]: Hides default white background and allows capturing screenshots with transparency.
 Defaults to `false`.
+- [captureBeyondViewport]: Capture the screenshot beyond the viewport.
+  When false, cuts the screenshot by the viewport size.
+Defaults to `true`.
+- [fromSurface]: Captures screenshot from the surface rather than the view.
+  When false, works only in headful mode and ignores page viewport (but not browser window's bounds).
+Defaults to `true`.

 Returns:
 [Future] which resolves to a list of bytes with captured screenshot.